‘Teen Mom 2’ Jenelle Evans’ Mom Was Reportedly Kicked Out Of Her Delivery Room

 While Barbara didn’t reveal during the show what it was that had led Jenelle Evans and David Eason to decide it was best that she not attend Ensley’s birth, a source has since spoken out about their dispute, claiming Evans became upset when the subject of her sister came up.

 “They asked her to leave because Barbara started calling [Jenelle Evans]’s sister, Ashleigh,” an insider revealed to Real Mr. Housewife on February 9.

 “They had asked her not to because Jenelle and Ashleigh do not get along.
 Ashleigh always calls the tabloids and gives them information about Jenelle, and Jenelle didn’t want that happening.”

 Jenelle Evans’ boyfriend, David Eason, hasn’t always gotten along with her mother and during an episode of Teen Mom 2 last year, he was seen calling the cops on Barbara after she refused to leave their home.
-As fans of the show may recall, Barbara wished to speak with her daughter after arriving to their house, but for some reason, Jenelle Evans refused to come out of her bedroom and a fight broke out between Eason and her mom.
+As fans of the show may recall, Barbara wished to speak with her daughter after arriving at their house, but for some reason, Jenelle Evans refused to come out of her bedroom and a fight broke out between Eason and her mom.

 The source went on to reveal that despite Jenelle Evans getting upset at the idea of Barbara calling her sister, Barbara called her anyway.
 The insider also claimed that the alleged incident was captured by a Go Pro Camera and would eventually air on Teen Mom 2.